Difficulties and Challenges Faced by Female Drivers in Malaysia

 These choices coupled with the road infrastructure available, are some of the key aspects that bring to light the challenges experienced by drivers and in this context female drivers.
 Cultural dispositions and the social norms in place also have a heavy hand in shaping such phenomena.
 Other factors include road safety, government protocols put in place to provide a guideline on driving ethics and the issue of licensing.

-This article sought to shade light on the difficulties and challenges faced by female drivers in Malaysia.
+This article sought to shad light on the difficulties and challenges faced by female drivers in Malaysia.
 Malaysia is a multicultural, multiethnic country, with a rich cultural heritage and religious diversity.
 Diversity has long been the hallmark of the region, home to substantial Muslim, Buddhist, Christian, Hindu, Taoist, and animist communities with an array of ethno-linguistic identities.
 This information is important in providing insight on the position and identity of women in the society.
 The root of most difficulties faced by women engaged in driving activities either daily or on occasion arise from the above mentioned issues.

 Malaysian Road Network